simplefocus/FlowType.JS/README.md

 ## Brought to you by... ##

 This wonderful piece of magic has been brought to you by the team at [Simple Focus](http://simplefocus.com).
 Follow Simple Focus on Twitter: [@simplefocus](http://twitter.com/simplefocus).
+FlowType also works with Prototype.js thanks to [Walter Davis Studio](http://walterdavisstudio.com).

 FlowType.JS is licensed under the MIT License.
 See the LICENSE.txt file for copy permission.